CaffeinatedCanine/arlathanxchange/website/docs/tutorials/autoao3.md

 In order to help with matching, our sign-ups use the *Freeform* field to designate whether fanart or fanfic are being requested.
 For your assigned recipient, you should look for the `Fanfic` or `Fanart` tags on their prompt which designates their desire for their main gift.

-If you're looking to complete treats of a specific type, you can search for participants who want those treats the below tags:
+If you're looking to complete treats of a specific type, you can search for participants who want those treats using the below tags:
 - `Treats - Fanart` for Fanart treats.
 - `Treats - Fanfic` for Fanfic treats.
 - `Treats - Other` for alternative fanwork treats.